 For further information, contact:

-- A baccalaureate degree with a major in nursing from a program accredited by the National
+- A baccalaureate degree with a major in nursing from a nationally accredited program.

 - A license to practice nursing in the State of Texas or one of the compact states recognized